fengxia41103/myblog/content/thoughts/nursing.md

 Also, photo of patient was strictly prohibited.
 Another plus point.
 I visited at their lunch time.
 There were two young girl at desk helping three olders, one was being fed by a young girl.
 The others had no trouble eating by themselves.
-They actually appeared completely normal.
+They actually appeared completly normal.
 Nurse at frontdesk were also helping at desk which is located right in front of the nurse counter.
 The girls know these patients well and can elaborate their features, habits, and often their recent